 The wetland area of the lake serves as a habitat for a variety of wildlife.
 It is a wintering site for many types of waterfowls, like marbled teal, little egret.

 Wular lake is also a source of livelihood for fishermen communities living around the lake.
-The pristine beauty and serene ambience of this place draws a lot of tourists.
+The pristine beauty and serene ambiance of this place draw a lot of tourists.
 The lake is roughly 63 km from Srinagar.

 12. Sambhar Salt Lake